Kieran O'Hara: Burton Albion

 On 11 September 2020, O'Hara signed with Burton Albion for a two-year deal.

 On 20 November 2021, O'Hara joined League Two side Scunthorpe United on an emergency seven-day loan deal following an injury to first-team goalkeeper Rory Watson.
 On 26 November 2021, the loan was extended by a further seven days.

 Fleetwood Town

 On 1 February 2022, O'Hara joined fellow League One side Fleetwood Town after leaving Burton Albion by mutual consent.
 O'Hara was released by the club at the end of the season.

 Colchester United

 After leaving Fleetwood Town, O'Hara signed a one-year deal with League Two side Colchester United.

 Kilmarnock

 After one season at Colchester United, O'Hara moved to Scotland by joining Kilmarnock, signing a one-year deal.
-O'Hara was the club's second choice goalkeeper behind Will Dennis until Dennis suffered an injury in the 44th minutes against Hibernian on 16 September 2023, prompting O'Hara to make his Kilmarnock debut, in a 2-2 draw.
+O'Hara was the club's second choice goalkeeper behind Will Dennis until Dennis suffered an injury in the 44th minutes against Hibernian on 16 September 2023, prompting O'Hara to make his Kilmarnock debut, in a 2–2 draw.

 Dundee

 On 16 September 2025, O’Hara joined Scottish Premiership club Dundee on a permanent deal until the end of the season.
+On 2 May 2026, O'Hara made his first team debut for Dundee off the bench at home to St Mirren after an injury to Jon McCracken, and held onto a clean sheet in an important six-pointer.
+The following week, O'Hara made his first start for the Dee where he kept another clean sheet that included saving a penalty kick from Livingston in a game which secured Dundee's Scottish Premiership status.